Skip to main content

 MBTA Semester Pass Program

-Eligible PhD students at the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences can apply their transportation stipends toward the purchase of a semester MBTA local bus, link (bus and subway), or commuter rail passes (all zones) at an 11 percent discount off the full retail price (up to $391 per term).
+Eligible PhD students at the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences can apply their transportation stipends toward the purchase of a semester MBTA local bus, link (bus and subway), or commuter rail passes (all zones) at an 11 percent discount off the full retail price.

 USEFUL LINKS

-Beginning July 1, 2024, Harvard Griffin PhD students whose Notice of Financial Support includes a transportation stipend will receive two equal installments of $391 on September 1 and February 1 as part of their funding packages.
+Harvard Griffin PhD students whose Notice of Financial Support includes a transportation stipend will receive a lump sum of $840 on September 1 as part of their funding packages.
 Eligible students may direct the transportation stipend toward their preferred commuting method, including toward purchasing an MBTA semester pass at an 11 percent discount off the full price.

-Harvard Griffin GSAS master's students and non-funded PhD students who purchase MBTA semester passes will continue to be reimbursed 50 percent of the cost, up to $391.00 per term.
-The Office of Student Success works with the vendor Edenred to process discounted MBTA Semester Pass orders.
+Harvard Griffin GSAS master’s students and non-funded PhD students who purchase MBTA semester passes will be reimbursed 50 percent of the cost, up to $420 per term.
+When possible, this credit is paid as a student account credit; however, due to tax implications, some instances may require the financial aid office to pay this as a stipend.
+The Office of Student Success works with the MBTA to process discounted MBTA semester pass orders.
 Students are responsible for pursuing other transportation options on their own.

 Harvard Griffin GSAS students who receive a transportation stipend are responsible for calculating the costs associated with their individual commute and choosing the transportation method that makes the most sense for them financially.
-Students are not required to use their stipends to purchase a discounted MBTA Semester Pass and may instead choose to apply their stipend to a pay-per-ride CharlieCard, to bike costs associated with commuting, or to another means of transportation.
-See the University’s transportation site for information on biking.
+Students are not required to use their stipends to purchase a discounted MBTA semester pass; they may instead choose to apply their stipend to a pay-per-ride CharlieCard, commuting costs associated with biking, or another means of transportation.
+Learn about biking benefits on the University's transportation site.

 Semester Pass Program FAQs

-1. Beginning July 1, 2024, eligible Harvard Griffin GSAS PhD students will receive a more substantial funding package, which includes a new transportation stipend of $782 per year ($391 at the start of each term) that students can direct toward the transportation option that best suits their needs.
+Beginning July 1, 2024, eligible Harvard Griffin GSAS PhD students will receive a more substantial funding package, which includes a new transportation stipend of $840 per year that students can direct toward the transportation option that best suits their needs.
 Because of this increased stipend and transportation allowance, funded PhD students are no longer eligible for the 50 percent MBTA Semester Pass discount subsidized by Harvard Griffin GSAS but are still able to purchase Semester Passes at an 11 percent discount.

-4. How do I know if I should purchase a Semester Pass or a different MBTA pass?
+How do I know if I should purchase a semester pass or a different MBTA pass?
 Is the Semester Pass Program a good deal for me?

-1. Each student is responsible for calculating whether the MBTA Semester Pass Program is cost-effective for them.
-Students should consider how often they travel to campus and what means of transportation they use for their commute.
-For example, a student who takes the T (subway) to and from campus three times a week will spend $14.40 (6 x $2.40) per week, which is approximately $230.00 per semester ($14.40 per week for 16 weeks).
-For this student, the pay-per-ride CharlieCard is more affordable than the $320.00 four-month pass.
-Students should consider how often they will use their transportation pass and the expenses associated with their individual commute before deciding to purchase an MBTA Semester Pass.
+Each student is responsible for calculating whether the MBTA semester pass program is cost-effective for them.
+Students should consider how often they travel to campus and the method of transportation they use.
+For example, a student who takes the T (subway) to and from campus three times a week will spend $14.40 (six times $2.40) per week, which is approximately $230 per semester ($14.40 per week for 16 weeks).
+For this student, a pay-per-ride CharlieCard is more affordable than the $320 four-month pass.
+Students should carefully weigh these individual commuting expenses before deciding to purchase a pass.

 Pass Pricing